-Mr. Knee states that a decision to table would require a request from the manufacturer that the warranty for the windows will not be void if the product is painted.
-Mr. Chamberlin also adds that the Applicant should also have specific projects from the sales representative where this product has been used in other historic districts.
-Mr. Knee also states the Board should also visit the property and look at the installed windows for themselves.
+Mr. Knee stated that the Board was requesting verification from the manufacturer that the painting the windows would not void the warranty.
+Mr. Knight noted that the confirmation should include publicly-available paint materials and not just specific ones available to the manufacturer.
+Mr. Chamberlin stated the Applicant should include specific projects from the sales representative where this product had been approved in other historic districts.
+Mr. Knee also stated the Board should also visit the property and review the installed windows for themselves.

-Mr. Knee opens the discussion for public comment.
+Mr. Knee asked whether anyone from public had comments on the project; Mr. David Morrison with Historic Harrisburg Association noted that the issue of windows in the preservation world is highly contentious and divided.
+Mr. Morrison stated that the Board should develop a specific solution to alternative window materials in historic districts and that a new policy should be defined by the Board.
+Mr. Morrison noted that a portion of HHA’s Board strongly opposed the use of these materials and that another portion supported their use.
+He offered to schedule HHA’s preservation meeting before the next HARB meeting to include a discussion on this particular product and on the issue of windows in general.

-Mr. David Morrison of Historic Harrisburg Association states that the issue of windows in the preservation world is highly contentious and divided.
-He continues to state that there are not easy solutions to the issue regarding preservation and windows.
-Morrison states that there must be a specific solution to windows in the historic districts and the new policy should be defined by the Board.
-Morrison offers to plan HHA’s preservation meeting before the next HARB meeting to educate board members on the issue of windows.
+Mr. Knee stated that he did not want to approve “branded” materials, but rather materials that met specific metrics, based on recommendations from the historic preservation community.

-Mr. Knee states that he would like to move in the path of not administratively approving materials that don’t meet specific metrics.
-Heinly states that the majority of the windows would not have been visible from public right of way had it not have been for the fire at the adjacent property.
-Mr. Knee states that the Board will work on reviewing the viewshed policy and public visibility.
-Mr. Knight agrees and states that the windows on the side of the structure were not visible.
+Mr. Heinly noted that the adjacent building burnt down and that prior to that disaster, the majority of the windows on the side façade would not have been visible from the public right-of-way.
+He noted that the only windows on that would have been under HARB’s purview were those on the front and those on the front of the turret.
+Mr. Knee stated that the Board will work on reviewing the viewshed policy and public visibility during their update of the Historic District Design Guidelines.
+Mr. Knight agreed and stated that most of the windows on the side of the structure were not visible, and that if the Board wanted to approve the request, then approval of the proposed windows should be limited to the southern façade; he referenced a previous decision for 2008-2010 North 3rd Street that involved a similar situation.
+He noted that the Board had required any windows which would have been visible when the building was still standing to use historically-appropriate materials.

-Mr. Knee states a motion to table would need to have documentation stating that the windows would maintain their warranty if painted with publicly available products.
-Mr. Chamberlin states that they would like to have documentation, recommendations, and reasons from prior projects in historic districts that have approved of this window.
-Mr. Knight states that a third condition is that the Board members will visit the property to see the windows for themselves.
-Mr. Knight also states that the Board would like feedback from HHA about windows and Mr. Knee and Mr. Chamberlin state that feedback from a third party should not be a condition.
+Mr. Knee noted that the Board seemed to support a motion to Table the request until the June HARB meeting.
+Mrs. Gribble asked for items that the Board was requiring of the Applicant.
+Mr. Knee noted that it should include verification that the use of publicly-available paint would not void the warranty and documentation from approvals granted by other municipalities’ historic review board.
+Mr. Chamberlin noted that he would like to have documentation, recommendations, and reasons from prior projects in other municipalities’ historic districts that had approved of this material.
+Mr. Knight stated that a third condition was that the Board members will visit the property to see the windows for themselves.
+He also noted that the Board would like feedback from HHA about windows; Mr. Knee and Mr. Chamberlin state that feedback from a third party should not be a condition.

-Chamberlin moves to table, Gribble seconded the motion to Table the request.
-The motion was Tabled with a unanimous vote (7-0).
+Mr. Chamberlin moved, and Mrs. Gribble seconded the motion, to Table the request.
+The motion was approved by a unanimous vote (7-0).

 OTHER BUSINESS:

-Mr. Knight introduced Frank Grumbine, the new Historic Preservation Specialist and Archivist for the City of Harrisburg.
+Mr. Knight introduced Mr. Frank Grumbine, the new Historic Preservation Specialist and Archivist for the City of Harrisburg.
+Mr. Grumbine introduced himself to the Board members and provide some of his background.